top of page

 Technical Notice No. 271/2024-EB issued by the AFA (Andorran Financial Authority) clearly establishes that all banks — including Morabanc Andorra — must maintain a Customer Service Department dedicated to managing and resolving client complaints within a maximum period of one month.
 Did Morabanc comply with this regulatory obligation and respond to your complaint within the required timeframe?

-Furthermore, under point 3 of Technical Notice No. 163/05 from the AFA, financial entities are required to organize and manage their resources responsibly, ensuring a prompt, transparent, and professional service.
+Furthermore, under point 3 of Technical Notice No. 163/05 from the AFA, financial entities are required to organize and manage their resources responsibly, ensuring a prompt, transparent, and professional service by Morabanc.
 This includes providing Morabanc clients with all reasonably requested information related to their accounts, products, or services, and taking appropriate measures to guarantee efficiency and compliance with Andorran financial system regulations.

 If Morabanc failed to meet these standards, it could represent a serious breach of its obligations under AFA oversight — particularly regarding client communication, complaint handling, and transparency.